favionline/partner-events-tracking-gtm-template/doc/implementation-guide/readme.md

 ### `createOrder` event

+Use this event after an order is created on your e-shop with products that you advertise on FAVI.
+We will send a review request to the customer.

 ![Tag configuration](4-tag-configuration.png)

 In `createOrder Event Data` field, you need to provide a GTM variable with order data.
 In GTM there are multiple ways how to pass this data, typically it can be based on a *Data Layer Variable*, a *Custom JavaScript* variable or any other option.
 You might even already have an order variable ready used for a different service.